 Step 4: Rinse, wash and dry

 Rinse the curtains in cold water in your machine, wash with warm water, then dry.
-These curtains shrink a fair bit, so if you need to hem them make sure you wait till after you wash and dry them.
+These curtains shrink a fair bit.
+If you need to hem, them make sure you wait till after you wash and dry them.

 Step 5: Iron the curtains and hang them up!

-The jumping off point for our living room color scheme was a blue and green stripe pillow that I bought from IKEA a few years ago.
+The jumping off point for our living room color scheme was a blue and green stripe pillow that I bought from IKEA.
 I love blues and greens together and these curtains now fit perfectly within the color scheme.

 The curtain rod is made from plastic PVC pipe and DIY industrial brackets, which makes these entire window treatments very affordable.

-The nice part about the white MERETE curtains is you can dye them any color you want by mixing up any shade of fabric dye, and use this tutorial as a guide for how it will turn out.
+The nice part about the white MERETE curtains is you can dye them any color you want.
+You can mix up any shade of fabric dye, and use this tutorial as a guide for how it will turn out.
 You can totally use your imagination and make them any color you want!